 One final wrinkle you should know about is that Pennsylvania follows a rule of “periodic payments.”
 Whenever damages awarded in a medical malpractice suit are more than $100,000 for” future damages,” these damages will be paid in installments.
 Future damages cover items like lost wages, medical bills or any other expense that the injured person will incur in the future because of a disability or ongoing medical treatment caused by the medical malpractice.

 Periodic payments will happen automatically in any case involving damages of more than $100,000 but only if the plaintiff does not object.
 If the plaintiff objects, other payment options will be considered.

 The Importance of Complying With the Medical Malpractice Statute of Limitations

-To be on the safe side and ensure your lawsuit is filed in the timeliest manner possible, it will be critically important to talk to an attorney if you have any reason whatsoever to believe you have been harmed due to medical malpractice.
-If you fail to do so and the medical malpractice statute of limitations runs out, the defendant will likely move to have your lawsuit dismissed — and the court will likely grant that request.
+To be on the safe side and ensure your lawsuit is filed in a timely manner, talk to an attorney if you have any reason to believe you have been harmed due to medical malpractice.
+If you fail to do so and the medical malpractice statute of limitations runs out, the defendant will move to have your lawsuit dismissed — and the court will likely grant that request.

 Please do not risk that happening to you.
 At KBG Injury Law, we have experienced medical malpractice lawyers who can help you with your lawsuit.
 Our extensive understanding of Pennsylvania law and the challenges that come with medical malpractice claims, along with our genuine compassion for all our clients, make our attorneys the perfect fit for anyone who has suffered an injury due to medical malpractice.